HananoshikaYomaru/obsidian-custom-save/README.md

 > [!NOTE]
 > This plugin is so simple that it probably doesn't need any documentation

+## Usage

+1. open hot key manager, change your save hot key to the save command of `Custom save`
+2. then open setting tab of Custom Save, and add other callback
+3. there you go 🎉

 ## Give Thanks

 If you are enjoying this plugin then please support my work and enthusiasm by sponsoring me on Github or buying me a coffee on <https://www.buymeacoffee.com/yomaru>.